-This Privacy Notice (“Notice”) describes how Constantine Cannon London collects and uses your Personal Data in accordance with the EU General Data Protection Regulation (“GDPR”).
+This Privacy Notice (“Notice”) describes how Constantine Cannon collects and uses your Personal Data in accordance with the United Kingdom General Data Protection Regulation and the EU General Data Protection Regulation (hereafter, unless stated otherwise, referred to together as “GDPR”).

-“Constantine Cannon London Personnel” means Constantine Cannon London’s prospective, present and past partners, employees, consultants and agency staff, and people connected to such persons.
+“Constantine Cannon Personnel” means Constantine Cannon’s prospective, present and past partners, employees, consultants and agency staff, and people connected to such persons.

 “Personal Data” means information about individuals (including you), and from which such individuals could be identified.

-“You” means individuals whose Personal Data we process including, but not limited to Constantine Cannon London clients, Constantine Cannon London client personnel, counter-parties, counter-party personnel, other solicitors/advisors, witnesses, suppliers, supplier personnel [and individuals who visit this website].
-“You” does not include Constantine Cannon London Personnel.
+“You” means individuals whose Personal Data we process including, but not limited to Constantine Cannon clients, Constantine Cannon client personnel, counter-parties, counter-party personnel, other solicitors/advisors, witnesses, suppliers, supplier personnel and individuals who visit this website.
+“You” does not include Constantine Cannon Personnel.

 Data Protection Manager

-Constantine Cannon London is not required under the GDPR to appoint a Data Protection Officer and, following a detailed analysis does not consider it appropriate to do so on a voluntary basis.
-Constantine Cannon London has however, appointed a Data Protection Manager (“DPM”) who is responsible for overseeing Constantine Cannon London’s compliance with the GDPR and any other applicable data protection legislation and regulation.
-In addition, our Compliance Officer for Legal Practice (“COLP”) oversees compliance with our professional responsibilities and with legislative requirements.
+Constantine Cannon is not required under the GDPR to appoint a Data Protection Officer and, following a detailed analysis does not consider it appropriate to do so on a voluntary basis.
+Neither is Constantine Cannon required to appoint an EU Representative under Article 27 of the EU General Data Protection Regulation.

-How does Constantine Cannon London obtain your Personal Data?
+How does Constantine Cannon obtain your Personal Data?

-What about Personal Data which you provide to Constantine Cannon London?
+What about Personal Data which you provide to Constantine Cannon?

 If you provide information to us about someone else (such as one of your associates, directors or employees, or someone with whom you have business dealings) you must ensure that you are entitled to disclose that information to us and that, without our taking any further steps, we may process that information in accordance with this Notice.

-What Personal Data does Constantine Cannon London collect from and about you?
+What Personal Data does Constantine Cannon collect from and about you?